stackify/stackify-log-nodejs/README.md

 // this should be executed only once in the app stackify.start({apiKey: '***', env: 'dev'});
 ```
-The following options could be passed. 'apiKey' is the only one that required:
+The following options could be passed to the start method:
-* __apiKey:__ client license key
+* __apiKey: (Required)__ Stackify API key
-* __env:__ environment name
-* __exitOnError:__ boolean flag indicating whether to shutdown the server after logging an uncaught exception, defaults to false
+* __env:__ Environment name.
+If a Stackify agent is installed, this does not need to be set.
+If a Stackify agent is not installed, this should be set to the environment name.
-* __proxy:__ proxy server if you want to send requests via proxy.
+* __proxy:__ HTTP proxy
-* __debug:__ boolean flag, turning on the debug mode.
-When set to true the log file (`stackify-debug.log`) is created in the working directory and all of the library actions is being written to it, defaults to false.
+* __debug:__ Enables internal debug logging for troubleshooting.
+Defaults to false.

 *Notice:* stackify-logger sends synchronous requests if you call `process.exit()`.
 Sending via proxy wouldn't be possible in this case.